1587/speaking-exam/00-part2.md

 ```
 The picture is taken in a chemistry Lab,
-there are three people with white overalls/uniforms in this picture.
+with three people in white uniforms.
-In front of the picture, a man is standing near a table,
+In the foreground, a man is standing near a table,
 maybe he is preparing some chemicals for his research.
 Behind him, A woman is opening a fridge to store chemicals.
 Another girl is opening the door from outside.